Antonio-MI/mar-menor-chl/README.md

 - `Aplicacion_TIFFfromCSV.py` to load Chl-a prediction csvs and generate a tiff file for each depth.
 - `Aplicacion_PlotTIFF.py` to create individual plots or `Aplicacion_GenerateGif.py` to create a gif with all depths.

+Update: an automated flux has been added to the repo (16/10/2025) with Docker.
+It can be found in `\Docker`.

 The code is structured as follows:

 ```